Wjmoore32001/EzyReadComics/README.md

 EzyReadComics is a Django web app for helping comic readers figure out what to read, where to start, browse comic information, and track their comic reading.

-The long-term goal is to make comics easier to approach by combining curated comic run information, collected-volume information, issue data, user reading progress, and practical starting-point guidance.
+The long-term goal is to make comics easier to approach by combining confirmed comic run information, issue data, collected-volume information, user reading progress, and practical starting-point guidance.

 ## Project Status